d12frosted/elpa-mirror/gnu/inspector-readme.txt

     M-x `inspector-inspect-expression' to evaluate an elisp expression and inspect the result.
     M-x `inspector-inspect-last-sexp' to evaluate last sexp in current buffer and inspect the result.

-    Or add the following to your config:
-    (define-key global-map [remap eval-last-sexp] #'inspector-eval-last-sexp)
-    (define-key global-map [remap eval-expression] #'inspector-eval-expression)
-    and then use C-u C-x C-e and C-u M-: as alternatives to `eval-last-sexp' and `eval-expression'.

 Inside the inspector:

     M-x `inspector-pop' bound to letter l, to navigate to previous object.